Latest Gear Live Videos

 Video: iPhone 3GS Safari vs. Mac Firefox speed test

-So, if you are wondering just how fast that iPhone 3GS really is, we’ve got something you may want to take a look at.
+So, if you are wondering just how fast that really is, we’ve got something you may want to take a look at.
 In this video, we compare the speed of the iPhone 3GS at pulling up Gear Live in Mobile Safari, to that of an iMac doing the same in the latest version of Firefox.
 Forget about comparing iPhone 3GS browser speeds to the older iPhone 3G, this really shows off the power inside of the latest Apple smartphone.

 iPhone OS 3.0 Auto-Login at AT&T Wi-Fi Hotpsots

-Did you know that if you have an iPhone running that iPhone OS 3.0 under an AT&T plan, you get to use AT&T Wi-Fi hotspots for free?
+Did you know that if you have an running that 3.0 under an AT&T plan, you get to use AT&T Wi-Fi hotspots for free?
 Even better, after you log on to an AT&T Wi-Fi hotspot once, you’ll be auto-logged on to any others that you want to join as well, no extra cost to you.
 Check out the video above to hear AT&T’s Seth Bloom explain it a bit further.

 iPhone 3GS Getting Prepared At AT&T Distribution Center

-It’s the zero hour, and those iPhone 3GS units need to hurry up and get to their final AT&T Store destinations.
+It’s the zero hour, and those units need to hurry up and get to their final AT&T Store destinations.
 Wonder how a launch of this size gets managed?
-Check out the video above, which shows workers at an AT&T distribution center getting the iPhone 3GS scanned, boxed, and ready to ship for tomorrow’s launch.
+Check out the video above, which shows workers at an distribution center getting the iPhone 3GS scanned, boxed, and ready to ship for tomorrow’s launch.

 Slide To Unlock Doormat